Fire and rescue services

 Get to know what to do in an earthquake.

-The rainy season is from November to April.
+The rainy season is from November to April and can make road travel difficult.

 If a natural disaster occurs: